mekuzd/StaritPay/README.md

 The frontend runs on PORT 3030 with command Npm run dev, while the backend Runs on PORT 5000 with command nodemon

 ---

-### Deployment

-- Frontend folder was deployed on Vercel
-- Backend folder was deployed on Render